deepmodeling/deepks-kit/examples/water_cluster/README.md

 echo $! > PID
 ```
 that runs the iterative learning procedure in background and record its PID in the designated file.
+Note that we use `python -u -m deepks` to turn off python's output buffer.
+You can also use `deepks` or `dks` directly if you have installed it properly.

 Here we are using Slurm to schedule jobs.
 If Slurm is not available, please execute [`./run_shell.sh`](./run_shell.sh) to run on local machine.
+In the following section we provide a work through on how to write the arguments for deepks input in the [`args.yaml`](./args.yaml).
+You can also take a look at it for explanation on each specific parameters.

 ## System preparation